larede/alfresco-transfer-data/README.md

 ### Pros & Crons ###
     * Very slow process
-    * keep UUIDs
+    * keeps UUIDs
-    * Not work with a lot of data
+    * Doesn't work with a large amount of data